2022 Saanich shootout: Investigation

 Police said that they believed the perpetrators were both wearing body armour and that the shootout started outside the bank, although it was unclear who fired first.
 The RCMP's Vancouver Island Integrated Major Crime Unit took over the investigation and treated the incident as an attempted murder.
-During a press conference on July 2, RCMP identified the suspects as twin brothers Mathew and Isaac Auchterlonie from Duncan; neither had a criminal record nor were previously known to police.
+During a press conference on July 2, RCMP identified the suspects as twin brothers Mathew and Isaac Auchterlonie from Duncan.
+Neither had a criminal record or were previously known to police.
 A now-deleted Instagram account belonging to Isaac Auchterlonie featured several posts with anti-government hashtags and posts about the North Hollywood shootout.

 In January 2023, the RCMP announced that the alleged motive for the robbery and shootout was "anti-police" and "anti-government" sentiments.
 Alex Bérubé of the RCMP's Vancouver Island Integrated Major Crime Unit alleged that the intention of the Auchterlonie brothers was "to shoot and kill police officers in what they saw as a stand against government regulations, especially in relation to firearms ownership".
 Police confirmed that they did not believe the brothers were motivated by money or that they intended to harm civilians.

 Investigation by the RCMP determined that Mathew and Isaac Auchterlonie had allegedly been planning an attack on law enforcement since 2019.
 The duo had been stockpiling firearms and explosives in preparation for an attack they had planned to occur in mid-2023.
 However, the brothers abandoned their initial plan due to fears that an upcoming move out of their house would draw attention to their weapons.
 The brothers instead decided to stage a bank robbery for the purposes of provoking an armed police response and selected the Bank of Montreal branch in Saanich at random.